Have you come to a place of complete brokenness, a place where you feel; lost, lonely, broke or emotionally drained?

 Brokenness In Our Life

-They went on to say that they had no idea what was going on with us and how much of a testimony it was that someone can walk in the devastation of losing their home with perfect peace.
-They apologized for the way they acted when we were looking at properties and stated that this inspired them to seek God.
+This client began to weep, and went on to say that they had no idea what was going on, and how much of a testimony it was that we could walk in the devastation of losing our home with perfect peace.

 In the End